bibek12345/DIPC/CloudWorkshop_DIPC_500.md

 ![](images/500/image500_2.png)

-3. In the Home Page click on "Next" icon (>) located at the far right side of the top panel to locate the "Data Preparation" task icon
+3. In the Home Page click on "Next" icon (>) located at the far right side of the top panel or the dots on the bottom of the panel to locate the "Data Preparation" task icon

 ![](images/500/image500_3.png)

-4. Once you have located the "Data Preparation" task icon, click on it
+4. Once you have located the "Data Preparation" task icon, click on the “Create" button

 ![](images/500/image500_4.png)